-As an alternative to Section 6.5.1, closure equivalent to that required to Section 6.5.1 for resisting air movement between soil and indoor air prior to casting concrete floors shall be permitted.
+As an alternative to Section 6.5.1, equivalent closure for resisting air movement between soil and indoor air prior to casting concrete floors shall be permitted.

 6.5.2.1 Gas-tight Option

 To additionally qualify as a gas-tight design, methods or systems shall be approved, where applicable, by the AHJ, compliant with manufacturer requirements, and performance tested as required in accordance with Section 6.6.